About The Speedway

 The track is also one of the most modern, with high-rise aluminum chair back seating, corporate and fan suites and state-of-the-art facilities for the media.

-Now owned by International Speedway Corporation, Martinsville Speedway conducts three major race event weekends each year.
-The track annually hosts the STP 500 and the First Data 500 Monster Energy NASCAR Cup Series Series races, the TruNorth Global 250 NASCAR Gander Outdoors Truck Series race and NASCAR NASCAR Hall of Fame 200 Gander Outdoors Truck Series race and the ValleyStar Credit Union 300 NASCAR's biggest, richest and most prestigious Late Model Stock Car race.
+Now owned by NASCAR, Martinsville Speedway conducts three major race event weekends each year.
+The track annually hosts the a NASCAR Cup Series race in the spring and in the fall, in addition to the NASCAR Gander Outdoors Truck Series race in the spring and in the fall and the ValleyStar Credit Union 300 NASCAR's biggest, richest and most prestigious Late Model Stock Car race.